sous-chefs/java/README.md

 This recipe installs the Oracle JRE or JDK provided by a custom YUM repositories.
 It also uses the `alternatives` system on RHEL families to set the default Java.

 While public YUM repos for Oracle Java 7 and prior are available, you need to download the RPMs manually for Java 8 and make your own internal repository.
 This must be done to use this recipe to install Oracle Java 8 via RPM.
 You will also likely need to set `node['java']['oracle_rpm']['package_name']` to `jdk1.8.0_40`, replacing `40` with the most current version in your local repo.

+### adoptopenjdk

+This recipe installs the `AdoptOpenJDK` flavor of Java from https://adoptopenjdk.net/.
+It also uses the `alternatives` system on the RHEL/Debian families to set the default Java.

 ### windows